Want your coffee actually to taste strong, not just hot and dark?

 It’s also worth noting that grinding your coffee beans before brewing is the best way to make stronger coffee at home.

-If you instead use a pre-ground coffee that has been in its packaging for up to a year in some cases, there will be significantly less flavor compared to a batch of freshly roasted coffee.
+If you use a pre-ground coffee that has been in its packaging for up to a year, in some cases, the flavor will be significantly less than that of a batch of freshly roasted coffee.

 6. Choose the right brewing method for strong coffee at home